Li-Yau type inequality for curves in any codimension: Introduction

 In particular, if an immersed closed curve $\gamma$ has the property that $\bar{B}[\gamma]<4\varpi^*$, then $\gamma$ must be embedded.
 This threshold is optimal because a figure-eight elastica gives an explicit example of a non-embedded analytic planar closed curve with energy $\bar{B}=4\varpi^*$ (see Definition \ref{def:figureeight} and Lemma \ref{lem:figureeight}).

-We also discuss more on optimality and rigidity in inequality \eqref{eq:Li-Yau_closed}, where we specify the natural $H^2$-Sobolev regularity for curves.
+We also discuss more on optimality and rigidity in inequality \eqref{eq:Li-Yau_closed}.
 On one hand, our inequality is optimal for many pairs of $(n,k)$, namely either if $n\geq3$ or if $k$ is even.
 We also prove the rigidity that any optimal curve is a {\em $k$-leafed elastica}, i.e., the curve consists of $k$ half-fold figure-eight elasticae of same length (see Definition \ref{def:leafedelastica}).

 \begin{theorem}[Optimality and rigidity] Let $n\geq2$ and $k\geq2$.
 Suppose either that $n\geq3$ or that $k$ is even.
 Then there exists an immersed closed $H^2$-curve $\gamma:\mathbf{T}^1\to\mathbf{R}^n$ with a point of multiplicity $k$ such that